rabits/ha-ef-ble/README.md

 Recognized devices:
 * Smart Home Panel 2 (EF-HD3####, FW Version: 4.0.0.122, WiFi Version: 2.0.1.20)
 * TODO: Delta Pro Ultra (EF-YJ####, FW Version: 5.0.0.25, WiFi Version: 2.0.2.4)

+**NOTICE**: this integration utilizes Bluetooth LE of the EF device, which is supporting just one connection at a time - so if you want to manage the device through BLE from your phone, you will need to disable this device in HA for that and later re-enable it to continue to collect data.
+It's an internal EF device limitation, so not much to do here...

 ## WARNING: Support & Warranty